jcleira/kata-19-word-chains/README.md

 ## Posible next steps

 - [ ] TODO - Move onto a full Go concurrency solution.
-- [ ] TODO - Use a more efficient scoring approcach - there are chains that are more likely to produce better results.
 - [ ] TODO - Use a more efficient math approach.
+- [ ] TODO - Use a more efficient scoring approach, there are chains that are more likely to produce better results.
 - [ ] TODO - Create a better cli using urfave/cli or cobra.

 ## Analysis